Fear Of Water—How To Cope With A Challenging Situation

 • Medications: Alongside exposure therapy, you may sometimes be prescribed medication to help you relax and reduce any panic attacks you may experience.

-Below, we’ve listed a few self-help techniques to help you live with the challenges that can be associated with aquaphobia.
+Overcoming a fear of water, often classified as a specific phobia, can be achieved through conscious mental health efforts and evidence-based interventions.
+Below, we’ve listed a few self-help techniques and evidence-based interventions to help you cope with the challenges that can be associated with aquaphobia.

 Acknowledge your fear